 Tualang trees can grow more than 80 meters in height, but this is largely limited to Bornean specimens; more specifically Sabah specimens.
 Sabah’s rich volcanic soil (in the eastern half) produces very tall and large trees of all species; not just limited to tualang.
 However, Foxworthy (a British forester conducting work largely in the then Malaya during the 1920s) presumably found a tualang 80 meters tall somewhere in Peninsular Malaysia.
 The tallest tualang found so far is a specimen 85 m tall, found in Tawau Hills Park, Sabah.
-The Sabah specimens are really awesome in height and size, as this little known (but excellent) link, points out, obviously due to the lengthy boles (trunks) of the trees there which seem to stretch taller than elsewhere .
+The Sabah specimens are really awesome in height and size, obviously due to the lengthy boles (trunks) of the trees there which seem to stretch taller than elsewhere .
 I did find some tualang trees measuring 65-70m tall during my trip to Taman Negara.